Black Sun Rising: Reception

 John C. Bunnell of Amazing Stories wrote that Friedman "wields her world-builder’s paintbrush with sweeping strokes, creating a rich yet spare landscape and conveying a fineness of detail that’s often brutally sharp."
 Gail E. Roberts of Kliatt wrote that while the novel is "a bit long and involved", it is also "well written and well worth the effort", featuring "just the right mix of adventure, magic, humor, violence, and fantasy."
-Baird Searles of Asimov's Science Fiction opined that while Friedman has "developed the premise with a science fictional logic that gives the novel a different flavor from high fantasy", her ideas "really overbalances" her "prolixity".
+Baird Searles of Asimov's Science Fiction opined that while Friedman has "developed the premise with a science fictional logic that gives the novel a different flavor from high fantasy", "her prolixity [...] really overbalances [her ideas]".